-- Improvement in efficiency and functioning of the health insurance programs - Changes in payment mechanisms - Changes in regulatory mechanisms of providers - Implications for the national guidelines on use of medicines (e.g. essential medicines list) - Changes in contracting mechanism with the hospitals (e.g. payment rates, monitoring the quality of care) - Promoting the use of health technology assessment results and other evidence-based decisionmaking tools
+- Changes in payment mechanisms - Changes in regulatory mechanisms of providers - Implications for the national guidelines on use of medicines (e.g. essential medicines list) - · Changes in contracting mechanism with the hospitals (e.g. payment rates, monitoring the quality of care)

-Step I. Identify potential users of medical audit results
+Step 1.
+Identify potential users of medical audit results